spring-projects/spring-ai/memory/repository/spring-ai-model-chat-memory-repository-s3/README.md

 1. **Key Design**: The repository uses a flat key structure (`{prefix}/{conversationId}.json`) for optimal performance
 2. **Batch Operations**: Each conversation is stored as a single JSON document for atomic updates
 3. **Pagination**: Large conversation lists are automatically paginated using S3's native pagination

+**Note on `findConversationIds()` at scale**: This method is not called during normal chat operations (message storage and retrieval use single-object S3 operations).
+However, if your application uses `findConversationIds()` for administrative purposes (e.g., listing conversations in a UI), be aware that S3's `listObjectsV2` returns a maximum of 1,000 objects per request.
+For repositories with many conversations, this requires sequential pagination calls (N/1,000 API calls), which may introduce latency.
+Consider implementing application-level caching or maintaining a separate conversation index if you frequently need to list all conversations.

 ### Cost Optimization